 A large basalt block displays a typical Storm-God figure in with raised arms holding an axe and a trident shaped thunder symbol.
 The block is 1.4 m in height, 1 m in width and has a depth of 67 cm.
 Although the beard of the god and decorated edges of the kilt display Assyrian influence, most other features of the relief are in Neo-Hittite style.
+Yet, the head piece of the god also has an Egyptian style rearing cobra (uraeus) in front in addition to the horns.
 The axe of the god extending into the frame of the block is a unique feature.
 It has been found near the Gözlühöyük village, located to the southeast of Nurdağı town in the Gaziantep province.
 Stylistically dated to the second half of the 8th century BCE.

 Click on the pictures for larger images.